m-delvalle/gh-jekill-web/README.md

 # gh-jekill-web
-A test of Github included Jekill web-pages
+A test of Github's included Jekill web-pages